⏱Last Updated on

 Why are interest rates on short-term loans so high?

 As with any financial transaction, there is risk and reward to take into account.
 If I am lending to a 40-year-old chartered accountant with a regular income who has never missed a payment in his life then my risk as the lender is small, and I can accept a very low rate of interest.

-If I’m lending to someone who needs a loan for two weeks, lives in rented accommodation and has a chequered credit history, then clearly the risk is commensurately greater – and I am justified in charging a higher rate of interest to cover that risk.
+If I’m lending to someone who needs a small loan for two weeks, lives in rented accommodation and has a chequered credit history, then clearly the risk is commensurately greater – and I am justified in charging a higher rate of interest to cover that risk.